2023 Most Popular English Language & Literature Master's Degree Schools in Texas

 Full English Language & Literature at Texas A&M University - Commerce Report

 The University of Texas at Tyler ranked #8 on this year’s Most Popular English Language & Literature Master’s Degree Schools in Texas list.
-Located in the city of Tyler, UT Tyler is a public college with a medium-sized student population.
+Located in the medium-sized city of Tyler, UT Tyler is a public school with a moderately-sized student population.

 Of the 12 students majoring in English language and literature at UT Tyler, 8% are male and 92% are female.